Nick Margevicius

 Nicholas Phillip Margevicius (/mɑːrˈɡævɪtʃɪs/ mar-GAV-ih-chiss; born June 18, 1996) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the San Diego Padres and Seattle Mariners.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and Seattle Mariners, and in the Chinese Professional Baseball League (CPBL) for the TSG Hawks.

-Career

-Amateur
+Amateur career

 Margevicius attended Saint Ignatius High School in Cleveland, Ohio.
 After high school, Margevicius attended Rider University, where he played college baseball.
 In 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2017, as a junior, he went 6-4 with a 2.89 ERA in 14 games (13 starts).
-After the season, he was drafted by the San Diego Padres in the 7th round, 198th overall, in the 2017 MLB draft.

-In his debut season of 2017, he played for the Arizona League Padres and the Tri-City Dust Devils.
-He accumulated a 4-1 record with a 1.31 ERA over 48 innings.
-He split the 2018 season between the Fort Wayne TinCaps and the Lake Elsinore Storm, accumulating a 10-8 record with a 3.60 ERA in 134.1 innings.
-Margevicius appeared in one game with the San Antonio Missions during the 2018 Texas League playoffs.